sdss/jaeger/docs/sphinx/index.rst

 jaeger's documentation
 =======================

 This is the Sphinx documentation for the SDSS Python product jaeger.
+The current version is |jaeger_version|.

 Contents
 --------